apache/datafusion-ballista/docs/source/user-guide/architecture.md

 Each executor will re-partition the output of the stage it is running so that it can be consumed by the next stage.
 This mechanism is known as an Exchange or a Shuffle.
 The logic for this can be found in the ShuffleWriterExec and ShuffleReaderExec operators.

-## Clients

-There are multiple clients available for submitting jobs to a Ballista cluster:

-- The [Ballista CLI](https://github.com/apache/arrow-ballista/tree/main/ballista-cli) provides a SQL command-line interface
-- The Python bindings ([PyBallista](https://github.com/apache/arrow-ballista/tree/main/python)) provide a session context with support for SQL and DataFrame operations
-- The [ballista crate](https://crates.io/crates/ballista) provides a native Rust session context with support for SQL and DataFrame operations
-- The [Flight SQL JDBC driver](https://arrow.apache.org/docs/java/flight_sql_jdbc_driver.html) can be used from popular SQL tools to execute SQL queries against a cluster